Her Heart Was In The Right Place

 Hello everyone.
 Praise the Lord!

 I had just come out of the elevator, I was on the second floor.
-I rounded the corner and I seen this young girl pushing an elderly man in a wheel chair.
+I rounded the corner and I saw this young girl pushing an elderly man in a wheelchair.
 The girl was in her early twenties, pretty, except for the nose ring hanging down.
 The man was eighty-nine years old and was one of our patients.

 We passed each other in the hallway.
 I was on my way to the nurses station.
 They were going towards the elevator, before they turned around.
 A Texas A&M blanket was wrapped around the man.
 I had thought that he was an Texas A&M Aggie, but I found out later that the girl was, and it was her blanket.

 After talking with the nurses on duty, I looked down the hall.
 Here they slowly came along.
-It appeared to me that he didn't want to be in that wheel chair.
-The young girl was trying to talk to her grand father.
+It appeared to me that he didn't want to be in that wheelchair.
+The young girl was trying to talk to her grandfather.
 She was talking in a sweet soft voice.
-Her heart was certainly in a good place.
+Her heart was certainly in the right place.

 She entered the room to put him back to bed.
 I walked over to look in on them.
 She had pulled him up, but he was too weak to move into the bed.
 She was trying and he was telling her he couldn't do it!